bodealamu/datamallet/README.md

 ## Modules
 datamallet currently has the following modules
-1) `Visualization` module which contains helper functions for automatic visualization and for creating different types of charts such as:
+1) `Visualization` module which contains helper functions for automatic visualization and for creating different types of charts such as:<br>
   -Scatter plots.<br>
   -Correlation plots.<br>
   -Histogram.<br>